aryakommineni/provising_vm/provision-sm-md-lg/README.md

    - **VM name**: Name for the newly created vm.
 For example `demo-1`.
    - **size**: The desired vm size.
 For example, **small**.
 1. Click **Submit**

+## Iterate

+If the provisioning did not go as planned:

+1. Edit the script.
+2. Push code changes to your branch
+3. Refresh the Workflow Repository
+4. You can follow the workflows link to view the version of the script that the server has.
+5. If you changed the script name, edit the Service Catalog Item
+6. Provision the vm again.